harvard-library/aspace-import-excel/README.md

 ## <a name="install">Installation</a>

-This is a regular  [ArchivesSpace Plug-in](https://github.com/archivesspace/archivesspace/blob/master/plugins/PLUGINS_README.md).
+This is a regular  [ArchivesSpace Plug-in](https://github.com/archivesspace/tech-docs/blob/master/customization/plugins.md).

 To install this plug-in:
+1. Either clone this plugin, or download the latest version:
-1. Download or clone the plug-in from this [GitHub repository](https://github.com/archivesspace/archivesspace/blob/master/plugins/PLUGINS_README.md) into the ArchivesSpace **/plugin/** directory.
+    - Clone the plug-in from this [GitHub repository](https://github.com/harvard-library/aspace-import-excel) into the ArchivesSpace **/plugins/** directory.
+    - Download the zipfile of the  appropriate version: see [Current Versions](#current_versions) for links to the appropriate release download.
+Unzip the download into the **/plugins/** directory.
+You will probably need to rename the top folder/directory to **aspace-import-excel**.

 2. (Optional) To turn **off** the functionality for creating Digital Objects associated with already-created Archival objects, you must edit **/plugin/aspace-import-excel/frontend/plugin_init.rb**.
 Change the line
 ```bash